 However, I’ve recently begun to understand that this is something I’ve unconsciously been navigating for decades.
 Often, I’ve been puzzled that my dating history includes a few ‘what was that all about?’ guys – some men who, despite being conventionally attractive, weren’t at all my cup of tea.

 One big awakening I’ve had during this year of Covid-induced reflection has been about my desire.
 Specifically, the difference between the people I’m genuinely physically attracted to and some of the men I’ve hooked up with (and even dated).
 To be clear – there are men I’m deeply attracted to and thoroughly enjoy having sex with.
 I’m not talking about those guys.
 I’m talking about the ones who I wasn’t that into.

 The realisation that these connections have had very little to do with my desire for them but rather my enjoyment of their desire for me has been a big eye-opener.
-How have I not realised this sooner?
+How have I not understood this sooner?
 Am I the only woman who struggles with this?
 Does this mean that I’m intensely insecure?
 Am I starved of attention?
 Or simply a little bit daft?

 Thankfully, after a quick bit of Googling, I discovered that struggling with male validation isn’t uncommon, and many women (especially us queer ones) are particularly aware of this.
-So, I decided that it was time to take matters into my own hands (figuratively and erm, literally) and start owning my desire.
+So, I decided it was time to take matters into my own hands (figuratively and, erm, literally) and start owning my desire.